What you need to know about a low-carb diet and your kidneys

 Because of this, some hypothesize that eating too much protein might stress the kidneys and cause proteinuria and kidney damage.
 And, because people associate low-carb diets with high-protein, this leads some to wonder if low-carb diets lead to proteinuria.

-Of course, a well-formulated low-carb diet is typically not high in protein.
-Just because you eat fewer carbs does not mean that you also gorge on protein.
-Recommendations are to eat 1.2 – 1.7 grams of protein for each kilogram of desired body weight — which is moderate protein consumption.
+Of course, a well-formulated ketogenic diet is typically not high in protein.
+Even low-carb diets that aren’t ketogenic do not necessarily equate with eating large amounts of protein.
+At Diet Doctor, we recommend most people eat 1.2 – 2.0 grams of protein for each kilogram of desired body weight — which is “moderate” or “adequate” protein consumption.

 Protein on a low-carb or keto diet